lb-matteo-pandolfi/cc-lb-react/README.md

-# LeadsBridge React Quick Start
+# LeadsBridge React Code Challenge Quick Start

 This is a standard ReactJS web application bundled using Webpack, while TypeScript is transpiled using `ts-loader`.